Natural land care gaining popularity

 By Janet McNally

 One path to making a living with livestock is to be paid to graze other people’s properties.
 This month I’ll feature two graziers in very different parts of the country who employ goats in custom-grazing businesses.

 Why goats?
 They are known for their ability to eat browse and weeds that cattle will not touch, and they are better browsers than sheep.
 Goats can be used to suppress noxious weeds and woody plants without competing directly with cattle for pasture.

-Thank you for visiting the Graze magazine website.
-We offer a few sample articles online, but to see the full content, order a subscription of the print magazine or order the specific back issue you are interested in.
+To see this article in full, order the specific back issue you are interested in.
 This article appeared in the November 2016 issue of Graze.